UPPMAX/programming_formalisms/DevelopmentDesign/README.md

    <span style="font-size:10px">image contributed from  Wikimedia Commons and was originally made Jakob Farian Krarup and released to the public domain under cc 0 </span>

 ### Inception
- The focus of the inception stage is to identify the user needs to initial usecase development
+ The focus of the inception stage is to identify the user needs to initial use case development
 - The purpose of the project
 - The scheduled time frame for its completion
 - The resources required for its completion